michaelkroll/DarkTower/README.md

 # DarkTower
-DIY Rebuild of the DarkTower Game from 1981 for a Raspberry PI and 3D Printed enclosures and miniatures
+DIY Rebuild of the DarkTower Game from 1981 for a Circuit Python based embedded board and 3D Printed enclosures and miniatures

 ![Tark Tower](images/dark-tower.jpg)